STAFF & BOARD

 -

-Under Jessica’s leadership, Solana Center has become an award-winning non-profit that influences policy and impacts communities in over 80% of the area’s jurisdictions.
-Last year, Solana Center’s collective programming mitigated more than 18,000 tons of greenhouse gases.
-Recently, Jessica was honored with the 2024 San Diego Woman Who Inspires Award by California State Senator Catherine Blakespear and the 50 Most Influential Women Over 50 by the San Diego Business Journal in 2022.
+Jessica is driving change with her vision of landfills free of edible and compostable material and oceans free of plastics.
+She has been honored with 2024 Clare Rose Sabbatical provided by the Fieldstone Leadership Network, 2024 San Diego Woman Who Inspires Award by California State Senator Catherine Blakespear, and 50 Most Influential Women Over 50 by the San Diego Business Journal in 2022.
 Though always passionate about the environment, Jessica took a circuitous route to get here.
 After completing an engineering degree at Cornell and a master's degree in business from MIT, Jessica began her career on Wall Street.
 She then held positions in corporate research, marketing, and business process improvement at various companies, including HP, Texas Instruments, the World Bank, Kyocera, SDG&E, and the San Diego Zoo.
+She has contributed her expertise at other regional nonprofits, including Rob Machado Foundation and San Diego Coastkeepers.

 -